snowman72/Group-55_product/README.md

-# Group-55_IIT
+# Group-55_product
-A repository for group assignment.
+A repository to create a product-showcase website as a project outcome.